 Consent to Health Care in British Columbia: A Course for Health Care Providers

-Upon completing this course, learners should:
+After completing this course learners should:

 • Have an in-depth understanding of the process to seek and obtain consent to health care